brentlintner/linus/TRACKER.md

     * If the file references (aka open files) etc is bigger than certain amount, do a simple optimization for now (how? need vector db...)
         * Simple calculation for now (limit size), eventually use a vector database to store embeddings of files and their contents, and include most related files each time
         * This will be especially useful for the random part lengths the model produces
     * Flexible History
-    * On resume, should show full files not the last part
         * Use sqlite to store history, file, and project data
         * Bug: Prune is disabled right now (NOTE: we are going to change this anyways when we introduce only "open files")

 ## Icebox

-* File Splitting Issues
+* Ensure trailing newlines don't happen a lot
+    * This means we drop an empty last part too?

+* Ensuring Code Complete
-    * Convey that if you see a mistake in the file you just wrote, make a new version of it, that isn't a part (hmmm use Chunk)
+    * Add to prompt? "check your code after, and if you see a mistake, make a new version of the file"
+    * If something I ask to do results in bad code (ex: recursive import), then ask me what to do, we can always make a new version for it

 * Bug?: If a newer version is given across force continues, then don't print the previous
+* ?
+Remove code snippets from output formats and the stream parsing, leave ai to write as markdown

 * Splitting Files
     * Consider using the role="model" for unfinished file part convos for the LLM to understand the context better?